HSdLTK/LTK/README.md

 # LTK
-some configs may be used.
+some configs may be useful.
 # How to View
 click `RAW` at the file

-input
+open
 https://countwordsfree.com/jsonviewer
 and view

+Enjoy~